Portland Steel: All-Arena players

-Staff

-Head coach
+Head coaches

 On October 8, 2013, Matthew Sauk was named the Thunder's inaugural head coach.
 Sauk had previously worked for the Utah Blaze, where he served as an assistant coach and offensive coordinator.
 Following the team's inaugural season, in which Sauk led Portland to a 5–13 record, Sauk was dismissed as head coach and replaced by Mike Hohensee.
 On August 24, 2015, Hohensee suffered the same exact fate as he and his staff mutually agreed to part ways after he coached the team to an identical 5-13 record and a second trip to the playoffs.
 On September 11, 2015, Andy Olson was named the team's third head coach in franchise history.
 On January 30, 2016, Ron James replaced Olson as head coach.